perfectlabel/perfectlabel-api-docs/PicturesGuide.md

 works in general.
-Here is an optimal picture of the label - it consumes the major part of the image, meanwhile neither label, nor bottles left and right sides are cropped.
+Here is an optimal picture of the label - it consumes the major part of the image, meanwhile neither label, nor left and right sides of the bottle are cropped.

 ![Original](./PicturesGuideSamples/original.jpg)